-Even in the dimmest light, The First Mine can still be seen as an enormous disappointment.
+Even in the dimmest light, The First Mine can still be made out to be an enormous disappointment.
 But perhaps expecting anything from an ancient mine was a mistake on nationalism’s part.
 The point is to keep myths mythical.
 It is cobwebbed, creaking, dusty, narrow.
 No equipment, no preservation, no artefacts.
-Just the earth, hollowed in search of some resource.
-No country should be recognised in any of this dilapidation.
+Just the earth, hollowed out in search of some resource.
+No country can be recognised in any of this dilapidation.

 The echoes of their footsteps grow louder and louder, bouncing off of fragile foundations.
 The pitter-patter begins to speed up, faster than they’re moving, mice scurrying through a warehouse; they multiply, bugs swarming a fruit.
 Tears well up in Eria’s eyes as he realises.